hynek/structlog/docs/getting-started.md

 Here, `structlog` takes full advantage of its hopefully useful default settings:

 - Output is sent to [standard out] instead of exploding into the user's face or doing nothing.
-- It imitates standard library {mod}`logging`'s log levels for familiarity -- even if you're not using any of your integrations.
+- It imitates standard library {mod}`logging`'s log levels for familiarity -- even if you're not using any of our integrations.
   By default, no level-based filtering is done, but it comes with a very fast filtering machinery in the form of {func}`structlog.make_filtering_bound_logger()`.
 - Like `logging`, positional arguments are [interpolated into the message string using %](https://docs.python.org/3/library/stdtypes.html#old-string-formatting).
   That might look dated, but it's *much* faster than using {any}`str.format` and allows ``structlog`` to be used as drop-in replacement for {mod}`logging` in more cases.